NFL upholds Browns DE Garrett's suspension, ending season

 It is not known if on-field microphones caught any exchange between the

+players.
+Teams typically have a microphone in the shoulder pads of the center

+or guards, allowing for audio of the quarterback's cadence on a broadcast.

-Per ESPN's Jake Trotter, multiple Browns said Thursday that is was the first
+Per ESPN's Jake Trotter, multiple Browns said Thursday that it was the first

 Rudolph is expected to be fined for his involvement in the scuffle.
 He